Joshua Borsman · 2026 · Sound installation

 The Artist

-Joshua Borsman is a Seattle-based artist working in sound, kinetic sculpture, and generative systems.
+Joshua Borsman is an artist working in sound, kinetic sculpture, and generative systems.
 Recent work includes Lightcurve (2024–), a real-time sonification of variable-star photometry, and a live installation marking the bloom of a corpse flower at the Amazon Spheres (2025).
 His practice spans gallery, public, and digital environments.
-He maintains Ground Floor Studio, a fabrication space in South Lake Union.

 joshuaborsman.com